kaiyi27/tp/docs/UserGuide.md

 * Delete a policy to the client at the specified `INDEX` with a specified `POLICY INDEX`.
 Both index **must be a positive integer** 1, 2, 3, …​
 * Leave the `POLICY_NAME` blank to remove a particular policy from a particular client.
+* Need to note that if the policy leave blank it will delete that policy even if there are other information provided afterwards.

 Examples: `policy 1 pi/2 po/` (Delete the first person second policy).